 2.6 As the column runs, periodically illuminate the column with a handheld UV lamp.
-You should observe two fluorescent bands, which represent the separation of labeled protein from the unincorporated dye.
+You should observe two fluorescent bands, which represent the separation of the labeled protein from the unincorporated dye.
 Collect the first band, which contains the labeled protein, into one of the provided collection tubes.
-If desired, a foam holder can be used to support the collection tube.
 Add elution buffer to the column as necessary.
 Do not collect the slower moving band, which consists of unincorporated dye.